 But it’s probably not the best brown, and to me it looks a bit dull.
 Since I’m not satisfied with it, let’s visit the color wheel and see if there’s a better way.

-We know that to get brown we need to neutralize red a little bit, and we can do that by mixing red paint with its perfect complementary color, green.
+We know that to get brown we need to neutralize red a little bit.
+We can do that by mixing red paint with its perfect complementary color, green.

 So, instead of mixing blue and yellow to make green and then mixing that green with Cadmium Red; there’s actually a way to get brown by only mixing two colors.

-Since every color actually has an “additional color” in it, then all we have to do is find the TWO colors that contain all THREE colors between them that are necessary to make brown.
+Since every color actually has an “additional color” in it, all we have to do is find the TWO colors that contain the THREE colors between them that are necessary to make brown.